Adeva: Later career

-Her second album, 1991's Love or Lust? failed to chart in both the UK and US, despite featuring two hit singles on the US Dance chart, "Independent Woman" (US Dance #7) and "It Should Have Been Me" (US Dance #1), and she was dropped by Cooltempo in 1992.
+Her second album, 1991's Love or Lust failed to chart in both the UK and US, despite featuring two hit singles on the US Dance chart, "Independent Woman" (US Dance No. 7) and "It Should Have Been Me" (US Dance No. 1), and she was dropped by Cooltempo in 1992.

-Adeva collaborated with house music pioneer Frankie Knuckles in 1995, with whom she released two UK top 40 singles and an album, Welcome to the Real World.
+Adeva collaborated with house-music pioneer Frankie Knuckles in 1995, with whom she released two UK top 40 singles and an album, Welcome to the Real World.

-In 1997, Adeva released another album, New Direction, on Distinct'ive Records, but this was unsuccessful.
-It is her last album to date, though she was featured on various singles in 2003–04 with other artists, including Radical Noiz and Eric Prydz who both sampled Adeva's 1988 single "In and Out of My Life", which was also sampled by OnePhatDeeva in 1999.
-She was also featured on the 2004 single "Wish I Never Knew" by the Scandinavian dance act, Slippery People.
+In 1997, Adeva released another album, New Direction, on Distinctive Records, but it was unsuccessful.
+It was her last album to date, although she was featured on various singles in 2003–04 with other artists, including Radical Noiz and Eric Prydz, who both sampled Adeva's 1988 single "In and out of My Life", which was also sampled by OnePhatDeeva in 1999.
+She was also featured on the 2004 single "Wish I Never Knew" by the Scandinavian dance act Slippery People.